GfSE/SAF-EA-Profile/CheatSheets/System-Requirement-Viewpoint.md

 1. Open the global Specification Manager (and not the Specification View of a diagram).
 2. Select the dedicated package for System Requirements.
 3. Document or edit your identified requirements with the System Requirements stereotype.
+4. In order to establish a requirement tree drag and drop the requirements in the project browser accordingly.

 **Viewpoint Output:**
 * N/A